sunsided/dotnet-gitversion-rs/README.md

 The imported `GitVersion` struct itself is defined as shown below.
 Please see [GitTools/GitVersion](https://github.com/GitTools/GitVersion) for documentation on the field values or run `dotnet gitversion`.
+The environment variables names are generated with a `GITVERSION_` prefix followed by the filed names, e.g. `GITVERSION_MAJOR_MINOR_PATCH`.

 ```rust
 pub struct GitVersion {